SutterSkyFib/customer_portal/README.md

 # Sonar Customer Portal

 This is a prebuilt and self-hosted customer portal for [Sonar](https://sonar.software).
+Accommodated for SkyFiber Networks.

 ## Quick start

-These instructions will get you set up and running with SSL through [LetsEncrypt](https://letsencrypt.org) as well as automatic updates provided by [Watchtower](https://github.com/v2tec/watchtower).
+These instructions will get you set up and running with SSL through [LetsEncrypt](https://letsencrypt.org).

 **_If you are a current Sonar customer, and you need assistance with any part of this process, please don't hesitate to reach out to support@sonar.software for help.
 We are more than happy to help you get your portal setup!_**